 The following benefits are available via the Long Term-Personal Care Services program:

 Three points worth making about these services are that they are only available for the benefit of the program participant.
-If that person resides with another non-Medicaid house mate, services, such as housekeeping and meal preparation are only for the program participant.
+If that person resides with another non-Medicaid house mate, services such as housekeeping and meal preparation are only for the program participant.
 Second, while medical services are not provided under this waiver, participants can receive those services under other Medicaid programs concurrently.
 Lastly, a limit of 32 hours per week can be provided regardless of need.

 This program is available in all Louisiana counties and is administered by the Office of Aging and Adult Services (OAAS).
 One can learn more from their local Louisiana Area Agency on Aging or by calling Louisiana Options in Long Term Care at 1-877-456-1146.
-Minimal information about this program is available here, and one can call (866) 758-5035 to reach a live person with the Louisiana Department of Health.
+Minimal information about this program is available here.
+But one can call (866) 758-5035 to reach a live person with the Louisiana Department of Health.
 Additional information can be found here.